SubDisc/pySubDisc/README.md

 pySubDisc is a Python wrapper for [SubDisc: Subgroup Discovery](https://github.com/SubDisc/SubDisc).

-This package is still early in development and all functionality and syntax are subject to change.

 ## Installation

 pySubDisc is available from PyPI.
 To install it, run: